aamersadiq/aamersadiq.github.io/_posts/2025-01-01-Full-Stack-Developer-In-2015.markdown

 <ol>
     <li><span style="font-weight: bold;">Front End Development: </span>
-    Knowledge of modern front-end technologies such as Angular, React, Vue, Svelte, Bootstrap, and Material Design is essential.
+    Knowledge of modern front-end technologies such as Angular, React, Vue, Svelte, Bootstrap, Material Design, and Tailwind CSS is essential.
 These frameworks and libraries enable developers to create responsive, dynamic, and user-friendly interfaces.
+Additionally, if front-end development is your expertise, adding mobile app development for Android and iOS is highly beneficial.
+Familiarity with mobile app creation frameworks such as Flutter, React Native, and Xamarin can greatly enhance your versatility.
     </li>
     <li><span style="font-weight: bold;">Back End Development: </span>
     Mastering back-end development involves creating robust and scalable solutions using languages like Java, C#, GoLang, and NodeJs.
 Additionally, familiarity with middleware services such as Kafka and Elasticache is crucial for building efficient and reliable systems that can handle large volumes of data and complex transactions.